NZSL Act Consultation 2022

 • Whaikaha plans to implement the Enabling Good Lives approach, which aims to give disabled people and their families more choice, control and flexibility in their lives.

-• The Office for Disability Issues (ODI) is in Whaikaha.
-The Deaf community meetings will be led by the NZSL team which is part of ODI.
+• The Office for Disability Issues (ODI) is part of Whaikaha.
+The Deaf community meetings were led by the NZSL team which is part of ODI.

 • You can find more information about Whaikaha on the Whaikaha website .